 1 person or entity to comply with the Order of Determination.
-If the person or entity falls to 2 comply with any such Order within 5 business days after issuance, the Sunshine Commission 3 may refer the matter to the San Francisco Ethics Commission, Board of Supervisors, District 4 Attorney or the State California Attorney General or other appropriate enforcement body who 5 may take whatever measures they deem necessary to insure compliance with the Order of 6 Determination.
-12 7 (b) Upon issuing an Order of Determination, the Commission may require the 8 governing entity to which the person or entity that has violated the Ordinance reports, to 9 schedule at the governing entity's next regularly scheduled meeting the Order of 10 Determination for its discussion and response.
-13 11 (c) Upon issuing an Order of Determination, the Commission may require the 12 governing entity or department to which the person or entity that has violated the Ordinance 13 reports, to post the Order of Determination prominently on the entity's or department's website 14 for 60 days.
-14 15 (d) (1) Upon finding a serious and willful violation of this Ordinance, the Commission 16 by not less than a two-thirds vote of the voting members may appoint outside counsel to 17 prosecute the violation(s) of the Ordinance by bringing an action in the Civil Courts to the 18 extent permitted by the City Charter.
-15 19 20 21 Revises list of bodies to whom referrals can be made to in order to clarify and make 22 Ordinance consistent.
-New provision to require public hearing by Commissions and policy bodies on Orders of 23 Determination issued by Commission.
+If the person or entity fails to 2 comply with any such Order within 5 business days after issuance, the Sunshine Commission 3 may refer the matter to the San Francisco Ethics Commission, Board of Supervisors, District 4 Attorney or the State California Attorney General or other appropriate enforcement body who 5 may take whatever measures they deem necessary to insure compliance with the Order of 6 Determination.
+7 (b) Upon issuing an Order of Determination, the Commission may require the 8 governing entity to which the person or entity that has violated the Ordinance reports, to 9 schedule at the governing entity's next regularly scheduled meeting the Order of 10 Determination for its discussion and response.
+13 11 (c) Upon issuing an Order of Determination, the Commission may require the 12 governing entity or department to which the person or entity that has violated the Ordinance 13 reports, to post the Order of Determination prominently on the entity's or department's websit 14 for 60 days.
+15 (d) (1) Upon finding a serious and willful violation of this Ordinance, the Commissio 16 by not less than a two-thirds vote of the voting members may appoint outside counsel to 17 prosecute the violation(s) of the Ordinance by bringing an action in the Civil Courts to the 18 extent permitted by the City Charter.
+15 19 20 21 12 Revises list of bodies to whom referrals can be made to in order to clarify and make 22 Ordinance consistent.
+13 New provision to require public hearing by Commissions and policy bodies on Orders of 23 Determination issued by Commission.
 14 New provisions providing for public disclosure of Order of Determination issued by 24 Commission.
-Solution of the country 25 Commission to enforce serious and willful violations of the Ordinance against respondents who fail to comply with Orders of Determination.
+15 New provisions providing for appointment and funding of outside counsel to allow 25 Commission to enforce serious and willful violations of the Ordinance against respondents who fail to comply with Orders of Determination.